SHUNYA007/sshworkshop.github.io/sshnotes.md

 Updating Security
 -To secure ssh go to etc directory and then to ssh directory and open any editor to update sshd_config file and change the following settings-

-	-change port number to any port no other than 22 -copy the public key of your device to the remote device -remove password authentication
+	1) change port number to any port no other than 22 2)copy the public key of your device to the remote device 3)remove password authentication

 Chating With ssh
 -To chat using ssh create a file in remote server -open that file in an editor in one terminal and open another terminal and type tail -f file_name